 Pan De Muerto

 This brioche-like sweet bread -- which translates to "bread of the dead" -- is the most ubiquitous dish seen on altars during Day Of The Dead.
-And though you'll see pan de muerto throughout all of Mexico, the recipe varies from region to region and family to family.
-The kind we've seen most frequently is a circular dough that's topped with a cross of bone-shaped dough and sugar.
+Though you'll see pan de muerto throughout Mexico during the holiday, the recipe varies from region to region and family to family.
+The kind we've seen most frequently is a circular dough that's topped with a cross of bone-shaped dough and sugar like the one pictured above.

 There are different styles of the classic hominy-and-pork stew known as pozole across Mexico but the chili-based red version known as pozole rojo seems to be the most common during the holiday.